 Reading comprehension is the ability to "see pictures/images" of what you're reading.
 "What did you see happening?"
 Keep each of these areas in mind when reading to increase your understanding and memory.
+Begin by describing pictures.

-- What/Who: "What is the main thing or person you see?" - Quantity/Number: "How many do you see?"
+What/Who Quantity Quality Object, animal, person "What is the main thing or person you see?"
+Number or other measurable characteristic Age of person Weight Size, color, shape, smell, sounds, taste, texture "How big?"
+"What color(s) do you see?"
+Describe the shapes you see.
+"How many do you see?"
 "How old is the person?"
-"What is the weight?" - Quality/Size, Shape, Color, Smell, Sound, Taste, Texture: "How big?"
-"What color(s) do you see?"
-Describe the shapes you see. - Relation: "Is this your friend?"
-"How close or far?"
-"Is this a family member?" - Action: "What do you see them doing?
-What do you hear?" (talking, singing, yelling...) - Feelings/Reaction: "How does he look like he feels?" (angry, sad, happy, etc.) - Time/When: "When do you see this happening?
+"What is the weight?"
+See.
+Action Place Time/When "What do you see them Where/location Past, present, future doing?
+What do you hear?" (talking, singing, "Where do you see him walking, playing, etc.?"
+Morning, afternoon, evening yelling) "What else do you see besides the boat?" (cloudy Length of time- 5 minutes, hour, month, year sky, waves, dolphins Summer, winter, spring, fall leaping up, etc.) "When do you see this happening?
 Early morning, at night, a long time ago?
 In what year or season?"
-"What length of time?" (minutes, hours, days, years) - Position: "Is he standing?
-Leaning forward?" (right, left, front, back, north, south) - Place/Where: "Where do you see him walking, playing, etc.?"
-"What else do you see besides the boat?" (cloudy sky, waves, dolphins leaping up, etc.) - Clothing/Accessories: "What is he wearing or carrying?"
+"What length of time?" (minutes, hours, days, years) Clothing/ Accessories Position Relation "What is he wearing or Standing, sitting, leaning, Above, below, near, far carrying?" forward First, second Friend, parent, stranger Left, right, front, back Brother, sister, aunt Feelings/Reaction North, South, East, West Teacher, husband, wife Angry, scared, joyful, confused "Is he standing?
+Leaning forward?" (right, left, front, back, north, south) Grandparent, uncle, cousin, boss "Is this your friend?"
+"How close or far?"
+"Is this a family member?"
+"How does he look like he feels?" (angry, sad, happy, etc.) , , ,